Special Educational Needs at St Stephen’s C of E First School

 We monitor children’s progress

 We have a system to track and monitor all children’s progress using an electronic database and progress tracker.
 Through day to day teaching and learning, children are continually assessed and teachers’ planning responds to this.
 For particular children more in depth assessments may be required.
-Some of these can be carried out by the SENCO and sometimes we ask external agencies to carry these out.
+Some of these can be carried out by the SENDCO and sometimes we ask external agencies to carry these out.
 (This is particularly in the case when applying for an Education, Health and Care Plan).

 If you have any questions regarding any of the above or any concerns regarding your child please contact school.

-Head teacher: Sarah Callanan
+Principal: Sarah Callanan

-Deputy Head and SENCO: Sarah Barrett
+Vice Principal and SENCO: Sarah Barrett